marco-diomedi-ey/AI-Academy-Project/rag_flow/eu_ai_act_docs/data documentation.md

 #### How

-* Maintain a manifest of source files under `docs/` (path, hash, timestamp).
+* Maintain a manifest of source files under `docs_test/` (path, hash, timestamp).
 * Record `Settings` used for chunking/retrieval (chunk_size=1000, chunk_overlap=200, search_type="mmr", k=6, fetch_k=20, mmr_lambda=0.7).
-* Persist FAISS indices in topic-specific directories and record their creation time and embedding model version (`AZURE_EMBEDDING_MODEL`).
+* Persist FAISS indices in topic-specific directories and record their creation time and embedding model version (`AZURE_EMBEDDING_MODEL`), or use Qdrant vector database for persistent storage.

 ## Known Usages